sonalsharma5990/CourseProject/README.md

 #### NY Times Corpus

-- Using lxml library, extact body of NY corpus dataset between 01-May-2000 to 31-Oct-2000.
+- Using lxml library, extract body of NY corpus dataset between 01-May-2000 to 31-Oct-2000.
 - Check if body contains Gore or Bush, If yes extract only the paragraph containing Bush and Gore.
 - Combine all paragraphs for single article and write it as a single line
 - NY Times output is gzipped to save space.
 It is stored as data.txt.gz in data/experiment_1 folder.